 If you are planning on structuring a sales team, the good news is that your business is in a growth phase!

-But to ensure long term success, you need to hire talents that fit "like a glove" into your business process and culture.
-In addition, it is important to understand that sales is a function in which the professional's motivation is decisive for the achievement of goals to be constant, and this is not only a responsibility of HR, but also of the manager of the sales team.
+But to ensure long-term success, you need to hire talent that fits "like a glove" into your business process and culture.
+In addition, it is important to understand that sales is a function in which the professional's motivation is decisive for achieving goals consistently, and this is not only the responsibility of HR but also of the sales team manager.

-To help you in this search, we created some steps that will guide you at the time of new hires, ensuring more fit of the new professional within your company, as well as avoiding the dreaded turnover - a constant ghost that haunts sales teams since ancient history.
+To help you in this search, we created some steps that will guide you at the time of new hires, ensuring a better fit of the new professional within your company, as well as avoiding the dreaded turnover - a constant ghost that haunts sales teams since ancient history.

 The challenges when hiring salespeople

-Hiring good salespeople and keeping them interested in your company proves to be one of the greatest challenges the sales managers face today.
+Hiring good salespeople and keeping them interested in your company is one of the greatest challenges sales managers face today.
 But why is this scenario so recurring?

 Undoubtedly, sales is one of the most important functions within corporations.
-If sales don't happen, money doesn't come in ways that you expect, and this leads to many companies going bankrupt.
+If sales don't happen, money doesn't come in the way you expect, and this leads many companies to go bankrupt.

-The importance of this function seems obvious, and one would think that businesses would undeniably put some effort into recruiting potential good salespeople.
+The importance of this function seems obvious, and one would think that businesses would put considerable effort into recruiting good salespeople.
 However, the scenario is often different.
-What we see is a tendency towards hiring without many criteria (often by indication of others, or in the rush to fill the position), the opposite of what happens in other sectors, such as Engineering, Tech or Finance.
+What we see is a tendency towards hiring without many criteria (often based on others' indications, or in the rush to fill the position), the opposite of what happens in other sectors, such as Engineering, Tech, or Finance.

-It turns out that in any hiring without a clear process, the chances that this sales professionals will leave your company are very high, which means you ARE losing money.
+It turns out that without a clear hiring process, the chances that these sales professionals will leave your company are very high, which means you ARE losing money.

-After all, how much does your sales turnover cost to your company?
+After all, how much does your sales turnover cost your company?

 We can divide these costs into 3 different parts: dismissal process costs, loss of future revenue, and hidden costs.